 If you are a degree candidate in one of the four graduate curricula offered in the School of Architecture, you must hold an approved baccalaureate degree from an accredited college or university.

-If you would like to receive information from the School of Architecture, please complete our online request form.
-You will receive an e-mail from us once your request has been processed.
+If you would like to receive information via email from the School of Architecture regarding our application in addition to notification of prospective student events, please complete our online form.
+You will receive periodic email notifications.

 Graduate Open Houses

-The School of Architecture will host a Spring Open House for accepted students on Monday, April 1, 2013.
-To view our tentative schedule, click HERE.
+The School of Architecture will host a Spring Open House for accepted students on Monday, March 24, 2014.
+Click here for more information.

-- Jan 4, 2013 (11:59 EST): Application deadline for Master of Architectural History, Architecture, and Urban and Environmental Planning programs.
+- Jan 6, 2014 (5:00 P.M.
+EST): Application deadline for Master of Urban and Environmental Planning program and the PhD in the Constructed Environment program.

 Items to Submit Through the Online Application